jmrodrig3/jmrodrig3/README.md

-## Hi there 👋

-🚀 Business Intelligence Engineer | Fintech & Payments Analytics | SQL, Power BI, QuickSight
+Overview

-Hi, I’m John—a data-driven problem solver with expertise in SQL, Power BI, and AWS QuickSight, currently working as a Business Intelligence Engineer at Clubessential Holdings.
-My background spans fintech, payments processing, and merchant analytics, where I specialize in building financial dashboards, KPI reporting, and data-driven insights that help businesses optimize operations.
+I am a Business Intelligence Engineer at Clubessential Holdings with expertise in SQL, Power BI, and AWS QuickSight.
+With 10 years of experience in finance and 5 years in data analytics, I specialize in building financial dashboards, KPI reporting, and data-driven insights to optimize operations in fintech, payments processing, and merchant analytics.

-💡 What I Work On:
+Areas of Focus

-Financial & Payments Analytics: Deep-diving into transaction cost margins, interchange fees, and merchant processing trends.
+Financial & Payments Analytics: Analyzing transaction cost margins, interchange fees, and merchant processing trends to support strategic decision-making.
-Business Intelligence & Dashboarding: Creating powerful data visualizations and reporting solutions in QuickSight & Power BI.
+Business Intelligence & Dashboarding: Developing data visualizations and reporting solutions using QuickSight and Power BI.
-SQL & Data Engineering: Writing optimized SQL queries for large datasets, ETL processes, and database structuring.
+SQL & Data Engineering: Crafting optimized SQL queries for large datasets, designing ETL processes, and structuring databases.

-📈 Past Experience:
+Professional Background

-With a career foundation in investment banking and B2B sales at institutions like Bank of America, Merrill, Wells Fargo, and PNC, I bring a unique mix of financial acumen, data expertise, and sales strategy, now applying it to the fintech and payments industry.
+My career began with a foundation in investment banking and B2B sales at institutions including Bank of America, Merrill, Wells Fargo, and PNC.
+This financial acumen, combined with my data expertise, now drives my work in the fintech and payments industry, where I create actionable insights from complex datasets.

-🔧 Current Projects:
+Current Projects

-GitHub Portfolio: Showcasing fintech dashboards, SQL queries, and data analysis projects.
+GitHub Portfolio: This repository showcases fintech dashboards, SQL queries, and data analysis projects, including automated workflows and reporting tools.
-Japanese Language Learning: Improving my proficiency in Japanese (日本語) for both professional and personal growth.
+Japanese Language Learning: Enhancing proficiency in Japanese for professional and personal development.

-🚀 Future Goals:
+Future Interests

-Expanding my expertise in fintech analytics & AI-driven insights.
+Expanding expertise in fintech analytics and AI-driven insights.
-Exploring advanced reporting automation in QuickSight & Power BI.
+Advancing reporting automation techniques in QuickSight and Power BI.
-Helping clients build full-scale Business Intelligence suites tailored to their operational and financial needs.
+Supporting clients in developing tailored Business Intelligence suites for operational and financial needs.
-Transitioning into sales engineering, customer solutions engineering, or solutions architecture to bridge the gap between technical expertise and client success.
+Exploring roles in sales engineering, customer solutions engineering, or solutions architecture to connect technical skills with client success.
-Networking with industry professionals in fintech, payments, and business intelligence.
+Engaging with professionals in fintech, payments, and business intelligence.

-📫 Let’s Connect!
+Contact

-LinkedIn - www.linkedin.com/in/john-r-jr
+LinkedIn: www.linkedin.com/in/john-r-jr
-GitHub - github.com/jmrodrig3
+GitHub: github.com/jmrodrig3

-Open to discussing fintech, data analytics, and business intelligence opportunities!
+I welcome discussions on fintech, data analytics, and business intelligence topics.
+Feel free to reach out via GitHub Issues or LinkedIn for collaboration opportunities.